AlexOakenman - Fotolia

 CPaaS features to consider

-The key challenges in developing a CPaaS strategy are building the business case, selecting the provider of the unified communications platform and establishing governance.
+The key challenges in developing a CPaaS strategy are building the business case, selecting the provider of the communications platform and establishing governance.

-The business case is the first leg of the stool.
+The business case is the leg of the stool.
 Most initial interest in CPaaS is part of a digital transformation or customer engagement strategy.
-Organizations establish a set of goals to deliver new services to customers or improve customer engagement and then seek partners to fulfill business requirements.
+Organizations establish a set of goals to deliver services to customers or improve customer engagement and then seek partners to fulfill business requirements.

 There's now a range of CPaaS providers; learn what criteria should guide your choice.